Skip to main content

 Part-time students, non-degree-seeking students, students in certificate programs, students in an exclusively online program, and/or students enrolled at the Shady Grove campus are eligible to purchase a Student Health Insurance Plan (SHIP).
 These student groups are not part of the mandatory enrollment/waiver process, but are eligible to enroll in SHIP.

-If you choose to enroll in SHIP, you must enroll during the Open Enrollmnet Period or after a qualifying life event.
+If you choose to enroll in SHIP, you must enroll during the Open Enrollment Period or after a qualifying life event.
 For current open enrollment dates, please visit the Academic HealthPlans website

-If you are a Graduate Assistant, you have an additional option to enroll State of Maryland insurance plan.
-You can choose either SHIP or one of the State of MD plans.
-If you choose the State of MD plan, you must enroll during the first 60 days of your GA start date.
-Also, if you choose the State of MD plan, you must waive out of SHIP.
-(New GA's who do not yet have their insurance information can submit their GA offer letter.)
+If you are a Graduate Assistant, you may enroll in SHIP or you may enroll in the State of Maryland Employee Health Plan.
+If you choose the State of Maryland Employee Health Plan, you must enroll during the first 60 days of your GA start date.
+Also, if you choose the State of Maryland Employee Health Plan, you must waive out of SHIP.
+(New GA's who do not yet have their insurance information can submit their GA offer letter to the Waiver Portal.)

-Open enrollment is a general term used to describe the timeperiod when you may enroll in a health insurance plan, or change your health insurance options.
-If it is outside of Open Enrollmnet, you may be eligible to enroll if you have a Qualifying Event—aging off a parent’s plan, marriage, divorce, and birth or adoption of a child.
+Open enrollment is a general term used to describe the time period when you may enroll in a health insurance plan, or change your health insurance options.
+If it is outside of Open Enrollment, you may be eligible to enroll if you have a Qualifying Event—aging off a parent’s plan, marriage, divorce, and birth or adoption of a child.
 Supporting documentation is required for these events.

 SHIP Open Enrollment periods can be found on the Academic HealthPlans Website.

-Please note, Graduate Assistants are eligible to enroll in SHIP or the State of MD plan.
-To enroll in a State of Maryland, new GA's must enroll druing the first 60 days of their GAship or wait for Open Enrollment which occurs during October and November each year.
-More infomration about the State of Maryland plans can be found at uhr.umd.edu/benefits/.
+Please note, Graduate Assistants are eligible to enroll in SHIP or the State of Maryland Employee Health Plan.
+To enroll in a State of Maryland Employee Health Plan, new GAs must enroll during the first 60 days of their GAship or wait for Open Enrollment.
+More information about the State of Maryland Employee Health Plans can be found at uhr.umd.edu/benefits/.

 The Student Health Insurance Plan (SHIP) cost sheets can be found on the Academic HealthPlans website.